moebiussurfing/ofxWindowApp/README.md

 * window mode (window/full screen)
 * app fps and vsync state

-When you starts for first time and no json file present, you need to set the initial settings: ofApp.cpp
+When you use the addon for first time into a project and no json file is present, you need to set the initial settings:

 ```
 windowApp.setSettingsFps(25);
 windowApp.setSettingsVsync(false);